marlonecobos/ellipsenm/README.md

 # ellipsenm
-ellipsenm: An R package for ecological niche modeling using ellipsoids
+ellipsenm: An R package for ecological niche's characterization using ellipsoids